 Bamboo flowers irregularly.
 There

-So, what are bamboo-like plants?
+So, what are these bamboo imposters?
 Why do people confuse them with bamboo?
 Let’s have a look at these plants that are commonly mistaken for bamboo.

-We really like Lucky Bamboo so we’ve included it on this website.
-However, we keep it mostly separate from the real bamboo.
+I really like Lucky Bamboo so I’ve included it on this website.
+However, I keep it mostly separate from the real bamboo.
 You can read all about Lucky Bamboo plants here.

 This plant really doesn’t look much like real bamboo, maybe the leaves come close to the bamboo leaves.
 It is, in fact, a shrub that grows bright red berries after flowering white in spring.